hyperledger/besu/docs/Permissions/Permissioning.md

     Node 2 now has a transaction in the blockchain from Account A which is not on the accounts whitelist for Node 2.

 !!! note
-    Each node has a [`permissions_config.toml`](#permissions-configuration-file) file which means nodes in the network can have different accounts whitelists.
+    Each node has a [permissions configuration file](#permissions-configuration-file) which means nodes in the network can have different accounts whitelists.
     This means a transaction can be successfully submitted by Node A from an account in the Node A whitelist but rejected by Node B to which it is propagated if the account is not in the Node B whitelist.
     We recommend each node in the network has the same accounts whitelist.